 Note: Limitations apply to the extent of information access that can be granted under a citizenship eligibility waiver.
-See DSPF Principle 40 - Personnel Security Clearance for further information on the operation of these restrictions.
+See DSPF Principle 40 - Personnel Security Clearance for further information on these restrictions.

-Example: A foreign person engaged under a contract with a recognised US issued clearance working in an Australian Project Office is not eligible for 'AGAO' access normally and would require an Australian clearance issued on the basis of a citizenship eligibility waiver in order to access 'AGAO' caveated information.

-- 37. Information with the 'AGAO' caveat must not be released to a foreign government, foreign company or any foreign entity, including foreign persons engaged under a contract with a foreign security clearance outside of the circumstances highlighted in paragraph 35. - 38.
-'AGAO' caveated information is not to be made accessible to United States, United Kingdom, Canadian or New Zealand nationals accessing Defence networks from coalition gateways.
-In this circumstance, these individuals are working on behalf of their own government and are not entitled to access 'AGAO' caveated information. - 39.
-With the exception of those covered by exchange arrangements within the Defence intelligence agencies, foreign nationals granted approval to access 'AGAO' caveated information are required to sign a Certificate of Assurance for Access to Australian Government Access Only (AGAO) information by United States, United Kingdom, Canadian or New Zealand nationals. - 40.
-'Australian Eyes Only' ('AUSTEO').
+36. Information with the 'AGAO' caveat must not be released to a foreign government, foreign company or any foreign entity, including foreign persons engaged under a contract with a foreign security clearance outside of the circumstances highlighted in paragraph 34.

+37. 'AGAO' caveated information is not to be made accessible to United States, United Kingdom, Canadian or New Zealand nationals accessing Defence networks from coalition gateways.
+In this circumstance, these individuals are working on behalf of their own government and are not entitled to access 'AGAO' caveated information.

+38. With the exception of those covered by exchange arrangements within the Defence intelligence agencies, foreign nationals granted approval to access 'AGAO' caveated information are required to sign a Certificate of Assurance for Access to Australian Government Access Only (AGAO) information by United States, United Kingdom, Canadian or New Zealand nationals.
+This Certificate is to be retained by the Security Officer or relevant business area.

+39. 'Australian Eyes Only' ('AUSTEO').
 The use of the 'AUSTEO' caveat is to be strictly limited and must only be released to Australian citizens.
+A person who has dual Australian citizenship may be given AUSTEO caveated information, however, under no circumstances may the Australian citizenship requirement be waived.

-Note: Australian citizens who hold dual citizenship with another country and have been granted an Australian clearance have had their allegiance and loyalty to Australia assessed during the security clearance process.
+Note 1: Australian citizens who hold dual citizenship with another country and have been granted an Australian clearance have had their allegiance and loyalty to Australia assessed during the security clearance process.
 They are therefore eligible to access 'AUSTEO' caveated information.